anhtungnguyen/WildFuturesPollinatorDetectorDMMS/README.md

 # WildFuturesPollinatorDetectorDMMS

+### Note: If you only want the files necessary for running the system on the Raspberry Pi, use the pi_clean branch instead of the main branch.

 ## Introduction

 WildFuturesPollinatorDetectorDMMS is designed to detect multiple bees in a "Wild Futures” house, monitoring their pollination behaviour.
 To achieve this, we use deep learning-based object detection for accurate detecting.
 This README will show you how to use the models to detect bees, flowers, and pollination events from pre-recorded videos.